Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 What you need to know about Heart Rate Variability (HRV) data collected during the night

-Sometimes the best answer is also the simplest
+Sometimes, the best answer is also the simplest

-I will touch again on morning vs night towards the end of this blog, but for now, what matters is that the night is a useful context in which we can measure resting physiology (heart rate, HRV), assuming we do it right (i.e. using the full night of data).
+I will touch again on morning vs night towards the end of this blog, but for now, what matters is that the night is a useful context in which we can measure resting physiology (heart rate, HRV), assuming we do it right (i.e. using the whole night of data).

 2. Measurement setup